 Storm Drainage System

 Stormwater runoff from the Airport drains to three local streams Miller Creek, Des Moines Creek and Gilliam Creek as well as directly to Puget Sound.
-In order to protect these aquatic resources, the airport has implemented numerous Best Management Practices (BMPs) to remove pollutants, reduce flooding and prevent spills from discharging into the environment.
+In order to protect these aquatic resources, the airport has implemented numerous BMPs to remove pollutants, reduce flooding and prevent spills from discharging into the environment.